Co-Owner and President

 In his time with the Swarm, Arlotta has helped create programs to reintroduce the sport of lacrosse to the Native American community in Minnesota.
-In 2010, he helped establish an after school program on the Prairie Island Indian Community that keeps kids involved in lacrosse on a year-round basis.
-Professional coaches from the Swarm visit the community weekly and provide lacrosse instruction and mentoring.
-Because of his efforts, a competitive team in Prairie Island now participates year-round in multiple lacrosse leagues in the Twin Cities, and became the first Minnesota Native American youth team to compete in over 100 years.
+In 2010, he helped establish an after school program on the Prairie Island Indian Community that kept kids involved in lacrosse on a year-round basis.
+Professional coaches from the Swarm visited the community weekly and provide lacrosse instruction and mentoring.
+Because of his efforts, a competitive team in Prairie Island participated year-round in multiple lacrosse leagues in the Twin Cities, and became the first Minnesota Native American youth team to compete in over 100 years.

 In 2010, Arlotta and the Swarm established Lax-4-Life, an overnight lacrosse camp open to boys and girls from all 11 Minnesota tribal communities.
 Campers not only learn about the history, tradition and game play of lacrosse, but also life skills, such as the importance of education, healthy living and abstinence from drugs, alcohol and violence.

 Arlotta’s work in the Native community has earned praise nationally and locally.
-This past summer, the Minnesota Swarm was recognized at the White House during First Lady Michelle Obama's Let's Move!
+In the summer of 2011, the Minnesota Swarm was recognized at the White House during First Lady Michelle Obama's Let's Move!
 In Indian Country initiative.
 And recently in December, Arlotta was named the recipient of the Spirit of the People Award, which is presented to one individual annually by the Minnesota American Indian Chamber of Commerce (MAICC).
 Arlotta's Native initiatives have also received press coverage from the Pioneer Press, The Circle, and Indian Country Today Media Network.

 In February of 2012, Arlotta was selected to the Board of Directors for the Minnesota American Indian Chamber of Commerce.